jackd248/ddev-commands-collection/README.md

 <a name="installation"></a>
 ## Installation

-Define one of the following project type:
+Define one of the following project type within your `composer.json`:
 - [TYPO3](src/CommandsCollection/typo3)
 - [Symfony](src/CommandsCollection/symfony)
 - [Drupal](src/CommandsCollection/drupal)